 4. Students are instructed to schedule their test for the same time as the rest of the class; however, this may not be possible in all situations.
 There are two situations that may cause the student to request an alternate time:

 - The student's accommodations would cause their test to overlap with another class.
 If the student receives extended time, for example, and has a class immediately following yours, you must allow them to test at an alternate time so that they receive their full accommodation.
 You may choose this time as long as it fits into the student's class schedule and the Testing Services hours of operation.

 If the time of the test falls outside of Testing Services business hours, we ask that you work with the student to find a time that is suitable for you both for the student to test.
-Evening testing is available until 8:00pm on Mondays, Wednesdays and Thursdays during the term.
+Evening testing is available until 8:00pm on certain weekdays during the term (these times can be found under Testing Hours on the left bar).
 Friday evening testing is also available for tests that are being taken by the rest of the class on Friday evenings.
-Testing Services is open from 8:00am-9:00pm Monday-Friday during finals.
+Testing Services is open from 8:00am-8:00pm Monday-Friday during finals.
 All tests must be finished by the closing time, including any time extensions received by the student.

 If the student requests to test at a time other than when the class is taking the test for any reason other than those just mentioned, you have the right to approve or deny that request at your discretion, as you would with any other student request to reschedule an exam.

 5. In the confirmation email, you will see a list of options for test submission and a link to our Accommodated Testing Cover Sheet.
 You may fill out this form and select the "Submit" button to submit the form and test to us via email.
 You may also send us the test via fax (556-1064), campus mail (ML0078) or in person at 102 University Pavilion.
 We strongly discourage allowing students to handle blank or completed exams.